 - not noticing that a sign or restriction has been changed

 - running late or being in a hurry

 - parking within 10 metres of an intersection

-- stopping for a short time in a prohibited area (for example: stopping in a ‘no stopping’ area even if it is just to pick up or drop off passengers or goods)
+- stopping for a short time in a prohibited area, such as stopping in a ‘no stopping’ area even if it is just to pick up or drop off passengers or goods

 - using a parking permit in a street other than the street shown on the permit

 - not having a residential parking permit clearly visible in the vehicle when parking in a restricted resident area

 - displaying an expired residential parking permit when parking in a restricted resident area